Svelte tutorial: Building an app using Svelte 5

 npm create vite@latest svelte-intro -- --template svelte

-This command will create a new folder called svelte-intro, and initialize a vanilla Svelte project (no TypeScript) inside it.
+This command will create a new folder called svelte-intro and initialize a vanilla Svelte JavaScript project inside it.

 Now, navigate into your new svelte-intro folder by running: